St. Lucia Airways: Angolan Civil War

+Iran–Contra affair

+St. Lucia Airways was used during the Iran–Contra affair scandal.

 During the 1986 arms for hostages scandal, U.S. Marine Corps Col. Oliver North arranged for shipments of Raytheon MIM-23 HAWK antiaircraft missiles to Israel.
 "The CIA's air branch suggested a proprietary which did clandestine work for the agency - St. Lucia Airways."
 The CIA congressional relations man, Clair George, was unavailable, so Duane Clarridge, the Latin America division chief, checked with the acting Deputy Director of Operations, Ed Juchniewicz, who told North that, in addition to its proprietary work, St. Lucia operated as a commercial venture.
 So it was available to anyone for special charter operations.